-- (c) Other Direct Costs - (i) Project funding can be used to cover - 1. external consultancy; - 2. purchase of consumables and technology licences; - 3. promotion and marketing activities for disseminating project deliverables and technology transfer; - 4. patent registration fee up to HK\$250,000 per project; and - 5. external audit fees as required by the ITF project agreement.
-(The maximum provision allowed for an annual/final audited account of a project costing less than HK\$1 million, between HK\$1 million and HK\$5 million and HK\$5 million and more than HK\$5 million should not exceed HK\$8,000, HK\$14,000 and HK\$20,000 respectively.) - (ii) Project funding cannot be used to cover other costs like - 1. building facilities (including office, laboratory, accommodation) rates, rental, renovation, and operation, repair and maintenance expenses; - 2. costs of setting up office or forming association/consortium; - 3. utilities charges for electricity, gas, water, telephone and fax; - 4. transport shuttle bus services and home to workplace travelling expenses;
+(c) Other Direct Costs

-- 5. general administration and office expenses; - 6. staff-related costs provident fund handling charges, staff training and development costs and staff facilities; - 7. entertainment expenses, and any prizes, either in the form of cash or other types of souvenirs; - 8. advertisement (except for disseminating project deliverables, or staff recruitment); - 9. organisation of trade missions and participation fees at study/trade missions for individuals/companies; - 10. charges for non-R&D services (e.g. accounting, personnel, procurement, library, security, cleansing, legal, and central and departmental administrative support) provided by the lead applicant/industry co-applicant or their contractors/agents; and - 11. capital financing expenses (e.g. mortgage and interest on loans/overdrafts).
+- (i) Project funding can be used to cover - 1. external consultancy; - 2. purchase of consumables and technology licences; - 3. promotion and marketing activities for disseminating project deliverables and technology transfer; - 4. patent registration fee up to HK\$250,000 per project; and - 5. external audit fees as required by the ITF project agreement.
+(The maximum provision allowed for an annual/final audited account of a project costing less than HK\$1 million, between HK\$1 million and HK\$5 million and HK\$5 million and more than HK\$5 million should not exceed HK\$8,000, HK\$14,000 and HK\$20,000 respectively.) - (ii) Project funding cannot be used to cover other costs like - - 1. building facilities (including office, laboratory, accommodation) rates, rental, renovation, and operation, repair and maintenance expenses; - 2. costs of setting up office or forming association/consortium; - 3. utilities charges for electricity, gas, water, telephone and fax; - 4. transport shuttle bus services and home to workplace travelling expenses;

-(d) Administrative Overheads
+- 5. general administration and office expenses; - 6. staff-related costs provident fund handling charges, staff training and development costs and staff facilities; - 7. entertainment expenses, and any prizes, either in the form of cash or other types of souvenirs; - 8. advertisement (except for disseminating project deliverables, or staff recruitment); - 9. organisation of trade missions and participation fees at study/trade missions for individuals/companies; - 10. charges for non-R&D services (e.g. accounting, personnel, procurement, library, security, cleansing, legal, and central and departmental administrative support) provided by the lead applicant or its contractors/agents; and - 11. capital financing expenses (e.g. mortgage and interest on loans/overdrafts). - (d) Administrative Overheads - (i) Administrative overheads up to 15% of the ITF funding requested (i.e. net of overheads) can be included in the project budget. - (ii) The administrative overheads should be included as part of the project expenditure in the financial information to be provided by the lead applicant.